Battle of Coilsfield: King Coil's Grave & Place-names

 The site identified as King Coil's Grave was partly excavated and was dated using morphological and typological approaches.
 It was dated as prehistoric, likely with Bronze-age origins as a burial mound, but with no evidence of possible later use.
 A cist containing a food vessel filled with burnt bones was found when digging a gravel pit at Coilsfield.
-The cover-stone, which measured about 5ft by 2 1/2 ft was sculptured with cup and ring marks, spirals etc, thus further indicating its period of origins.
+The cover-stone, which measured about 5 ft by 2 1/2 ft was sculptured with cup and ring marks, spirals etc., thus further indicating its period of origins.

 The tradition that this is the burial site of Coel Hen does not appear in the oldest known material of Buchanan concerning the River Don area, nor explicitly in Bleau's reference which only goes as far to say 'several monuments of this famous victory are even now in existence'.
 Written descriptions became much more detailed during the later Georgian and Victorian eras.
 The eminent Professor John Wilson (Scottish writer), alias Christopher North, noted that - "a circular mound, enclosed by a hedge, and planted with oak and other trees: on the top of this eminence, in its centre, are two large stones, masses of basalt, which, according to tradition, mark the spot where the remains of 'old king Coil' were deposited".